cds-snc/notification-scheduler/README.md

 - Copy the scheduler directory to the admin repository app > assets > javascript > scheduler (overwrite the existing files)

+## Compile & Running

-- In the admin repository
+In the admin repository

 Compile using Webpack